benmann/trash/plugins/trash-watch/readme.md

   trash_watch "."
 }
 ```

-You can require this plugin in a taskfile with
-`plug wat.sh`

 - Requires bash 4.0+ for the array
 - Relies on `md5` which might not be present on every OS (you can easily exchange that though)